Who Was Leo Tolstoy?

 Residing at Yasnaya Polyana with his wife and children, Tolstoy spent the better part of the 1860s toiling over his first great novel, War and Peace.
 A portion of the novel was first published in the Russian Messenger in 1865, under the title "The Year 1805."
-By 1868, he had released three more chapters.
-A year later, the novel was complete.
+By 1868, he had released three more chapters and a year later, the novel was complete.
 Both critics and the public were buzzing about the novel's historical accounts of the Napoleonic Wars, combined with its thoughtful development of realistic yet fictional characters.
 The novel also uniquely incorporated three long essays satirizing the laws of history.
 Among the ideas that Tolstoy extols in War and Peace is the belief that the quality and meaning of one's life is mainly derived from his day-to-day activities.

-Following the success of War and Peace, in 1873, Tolstoy set to work on the second of his best known novels, Anna Karenina.
+Following the success of War and Peace, in 1873, Tolstoy set to work on the second of his best-known novels, Anna Karenina.
 Like War and Peace, Anna Karenina fictionalized some biographical events from Tolstoy's life, as was particularly evident in the romance of the characters Kitty and Levin, whose relationship is said to resemble Tolstoy's courtship with his own wife.